morfat/histest-HIS002/README.md

 ### Installlation

+Install Golang as per the link https://go.dev/dl/

-1. Create a .env file in the root folder and add the below encrinment variables replacing the data respectively i.e <db-user> with your postgresl user, <db-password> , and <db-name>
+1. Create a .env file in the root folder and add the below environment variables replacing the data respectively

+i.e <db-user> with your postgresl user, <db-password> , and <db-name>

 ```